Interview Questions On Packages In Java

 Can I import the same package/class twice?
 Will the JVM load the package twice at runtime?

-Yes, the imports are checked for the semantic validity at compile time.
+Yes, the imports are checked for semantic validity at compile time.
 The code containing Java.lang.ABCD will not compile.
 It will throw an error saying, cannot resolve symbol:

 • symbol: class ABCD